-- a.
-When a CAFO owner or operator covered by this permit makes changes to the CAFO's NMP previously submitted to the AgPDES Director, the CAFO owner or operator must provide the AgPDES Director with the most current version of the CAFO's NMP and identify changes from the previous version, with the exception of annual calculations of application rates for manure, litter, and process wastewater as required in Parts III.A.3.g.i(B) (for the Linear Approach) and III.A.7.f. (for the Narrative Rate Approach), which are not required to be submitted to the AgPDES Director. - b.
-When changes to a NMP are submitted to the AgPDES Director, the AgPDES Director will review the revised NMP to ensure that it meets the requirements of Parts II.A.4 and III.A.3.
-If the AgPDES Director determines that the changes to the NMP necessitate revision to the terms of the NMP incorporated into the permit issued to the CAFO, the AgPDES Director must determine whether such changes are substantial.
-Substantial changes to the terms of a NMP incorporated as terms and conditions of a permit include, but are not limited to: - Addition of new land application areas not previously included in the CAFO's NMP, except that if the added land application area is covered by the terms of a NMP incorporated into an existing AgPDES permit and the permittee complies with such terms when applying manure, litter, and process wastewater to the added land; - ii.
-For NMPs using the Linear Approach, changes to the field-specific maximum annual rates of land application (pounds of N and P from manure, litter, and process wastewater).
+III.A.3.
+If the AgPDES Director determines the changes to the NMP necessitate revision to the terms of the NMP incorporated into the permit issued to the CAFO, the AgPDES Director must determine whether such changes are substantial.
+Substantial changes to the terms of an NMP incorporated as terms and conditions of a permit include, but are not limited to:

+- i.
+Addition of new land application areas not previously included in the CAFO's NMP, except that if the added land application area is covered by the terms of an NMP incorporated into an existing AgPDES permit and the permittee complies with such terms when applying manure, litter, and process wastewater to the added land; - ii.
+For NMPs using the Linear Approach, changes to the field-specific maximum annual rates of land application (pounds of nitrogen and phosphorus from manure, litter, and process wastewater).
 For NMPs using the Narrative Rate Approach, changes to the maximum amounts of nitrogen and phosphorus derived from all sources for each crop; - iii.
 Addition of any crop or other uses not included in the terms of the CAFO's NMP; and - iv.
-Changes to site specific components of the CAFO's NMP, where such changes are likely to increase the risk of nitrogen and phosphorus transport to waters of the United States - c.
-If the AgPDES Director determines that the changes to the terms of the NMP are not substantial, the AgPDES Director will include the revised NMP in the permit record, revise the terms of the permit based on the site specific NMP, and notify the permittee and the public of any changes to the terms of the permit based on revisions to the NMP.

-d.
-If the AgPDES Director determines that the changes to the terms of the NMP are substantial, the AgPDES Director will notify the public, make the proposed changes and the information submitted by the CAFO owner or operator available for public review and comment, and respond to all significant comments received during the comment period.
+Changes to site specific components of the CAFO's NMP, where such changes are likely to increase the risk of nitrogen and phosphorus transport to waters of the state. - c.
+If the AgPDES Director determines the changes to the terms of the NMP are not substantial, the AgPDES Director will include the revised NMP in the permit record, revise the terms of the permit based on the site specific NMP, and notify the permittee and the public of any changes to the terms of the permit based on revisions to the NMP. - d.
+If the AgPDES Director determines the changes to the terms of the NMP are substantial, the AgPDES Director will notify the public, make the proposed changes and the information submitted by the CAFO owner or operator available for public review and comment, and respond to all significant comments received during the comment period.
 The public notice will be provided using the guidelines described in Part III.A.2.c above.
 The AgPDES Director may require the permittee to further revise the NMP, if necessary.
 Once the AgPDES Director incorporates the revised terms of the NMP into the permit, the AgPDES Director will notify the permittee of the revised terms and conditions of the permit.